 Extra Income/Retirement Savings

 Working during retirement can provide an income supplement for traveling, gifts, activities, family time or to help cover typical expenses.
 It affords you the ability to delay spending out of your retirement accounts, giving them more time to grow.
 There are many people who have struggled to accumulate the amount needed to live their desired lifestyle in retirement.
 For these individuals, working provides them with the financial cushion they need to get as close to that goal as possible.
 If your retirement plan looks like it might need some additional financial padding, taking the part-time job might be in your best interest.

 Employer Benefits/Health Insurance

 As an employee, even part-time, you may have access to employer benefits such as health insurance and an employer-sponsored 401(k) plan.
 401(k) plans from employers also come with the potential for an employer match.
 If you are lucky enough to participate in the company plan, any money inside the employer’s plan is exempt from required minimum distributions (RMDs) at age 70 ½ and later, if you stay actively employed.
 If you still have money being held in an inactive 401(k) from a former employer, these funds would typically be subject to required minimum distributions.
 You can escape these minimum distributions if you are allowed to roll your inactive account over to your current employer’s plan.
-Companies with 20 or more employees are required to offer the same health insurance coverage to those age 65 and older as it does to younger employees.
+Companies with 20 or more employees are required to offer the same health insurance coverage to those age 65 and older as they do to younger employees.
 However, typically a certain number of hours must be maintained to keep the health insurance, so check with your potential employer.